Robin Hood's Bay

-Robin Hood's Bay is a village in the Borough of Scarborough in North Yorkshire, England.
+Robin Hood's Bay is a village in North Yorkshire, England.
 It is 6 mi south of Whitby and 15 mi north of Scarborough on the Yorkshire Coast.
+Robin Hood's Bay is a tourist destination in the North York Moors National Park.

 It is an ancient chapelry of Fylingdales in the wapentake of Whitby Strand.
 It is on the Cleveland Way national trail and also the end point of Wainwright's Coast to Coast route.

 History

 Toponymy

-The origin of the name is uncertain, and it is doubtful that Robin Hood was ever in the vicinity of the village.
-An English ballad and legend tell a story of Robin Hood encountering French pirates who came to pillage the fishermen's boats and the northeast coast.
-The pirates surrendered and Robin Hood returned the loot to the poor people in the village that is now called Robin Hood's Bay.
+The origin of the name is uncertain, and it is doubtful that Robin Hood was ever in the vicinity of the village (if indeed he ever existed).
+The place is attested in the early sixteenth century as "Robyn Hoodis Baye" in 1544.
+The English ballad The Noble Fisherman tells a story of Robin Hood visiting Scarborough, taking a job as a fisherman, defeating French pirates with his archery skills, and using half the looted treasure to build a home for the poor.
+However, the ballad is only attested to in the 17th century at the earliest.
+It is considered more likely to be a work original to the 17th century rather than an older medieval popular legend passed down, and very unlikely to be based on any historical incident.
+However, it is possible the author knew of Robin Hood's Bay, and sought to tie the story he wrote to the Scarborough area to explain and justify the name.

 Early history

 By about 1000 the neighbouring hamlet of Raw and the village of Thorpe (Fylingthorpe) in Fylingdales had been settled by Norwegians and Danes.
 After the Norman conquest in 1069 much land in Northern England, including Fylingdales, was laid waste.
-William the Conqueror gave Fylingdales to Tancred the Fleming who later sold it to the Abbot of Whitby.
+William the Conqueror gave Fylingdales to Tancred the Fleming, who later sold it to the Abbot of Whitby.